laukondrup/tab-manipulator/README.md

 ## Next features

-The goal is to transition into a tab/bookmark manager.
+The goal is to transition into being a full fledged tab/bookmark manager.

 - Automatically sort based on user-defined sort order
 - Extract domain